sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Breast-Cancer-Histopathological-Images/README.md

 2 Breast Cancer ImageMask Dataset
 </a>
 </h3>
- If you would like to train this Breast-Cancer Segmentation model by yourself,
+ If you would like to train this Breast-Cancer Segmentation model by yourself,please down load the dataset Mixed-Breast-Cancer-ImageMask-Dataset from the google drive
 <a href="https://drive.google.com/file/d/1tkGpCrHGIzzFKjrPhBQ4j1BOKbYGbGO0/view?usp=sharing">
 Mixed-Breast-Cancer-ImageMask-Dataset-M2.zip.</a>
 .<br>